czi-catalystproject/hub-champion-training/episodes/administer_hub.md

 :::{grid-item}
 Questions

-- What is the difference between JupyterHub and JupyterLab?
+- Who has control over access to a hub?
-- Who has control over access to a Hub?
+- What cloud computing resources can be acquired?
-- What's really happening in the cloud when I run a server?
+- What's happening in the cloud when running a server?

 :::

 :::{grid-item}
 Objectives

-- control user access to their hub via GitHub Organisations and Teams
+- Control user access to their hub via GitHub Organisations and Teams
-- select the appropriate server resources for their computational work (CPU, RAM)
+- Select the appropriate server resources for computational work (CPU, RAM)
-- stop and restart a server
+- Stop and restart a server

 :::